 mobile network operators could enter into bilateral or multilateral agreements to develop less stringent technical parameters

-Base Station operating in this band may also make use of equivalent isotropically radiated power (e.i.r.p.) limits other than those set out in Annex 2 provided that appropriate mitigation techniques are applied which comply with Directive 1999/5/EC and which offer at least an equivalent level of protection to that provided by these technical parameters.
+Base Station operating in this band may also make use of equivalent isotropically radiated power (e.i.r.p.) limits other than those set out in Annex 2 provided that appropriate mitigation techniques are applied which comply with RE Directive and which offer at least an equivalent level of protection to that provided by these technical parameters.

+the spurious emission domain for the base station starts 10 MHz from the band edge and the spurious emissions limits shall follow current ERC Recommendation 74-01 levels (i.e. -30 dBm/MHz) [16]

-that in EU/EFTA countries the radio equipment that is under the scope of this Decision shall comply with the R&TTE Directive (1999/5/EC ).
-Conformity with the essential requirements of the R&TTE Directive may be demonstrated by compliance with the applicable harmonised European standard(s) or by using the other conformity assessment procedures set out in the R&TTE Directive;
+that in EU/EFTA countries the radio equipment that is under the scope of this Decision shall comply with the Radio Equipment Directive (2014/53/EU).
+Conformity with the essential requirements of this E Directive may be demonstrated by compliance with the applicable harmonised European standard(s) or by using the other conformity assessment procedures set out in the Directive;

+Non-AAS (non-active antenna systems) refers to MFCN base stations that provide one or more antenna connectors, which are connected to one or more separately designed passive antenna elements to radiate radio waves.

+AAS (active antenna systems) refers to MFCN base stations and antenna systems where the amplitude and/or phase of the signals from the various antenna elements is continually adjusted resulting in an antenna pattern that varies in response to short term changes in the radio environment.
+This is intended to exclude long term beam shaping such as fixed electrical down tilt.

 DECIDES